This post may contain affiliate links, please read my full disclosure policy for more details.

 Choking hazard warning: the use of safety eyes or buttons poses a choking risk for children under the age of 3 therefore I recommend using embroidery instead.

-Sleepy Bunny – Free Crochet Rattle Pattern – Abbreviations Used
+Crochet Rattle Free Pattern – Abbreviations Used

-– ST: stitch
+– SL ST: stitch

 – SC: single crochet stitch